NotCodr/BarryAI/README.md

 ---

+### Scaling

+The Two Stages I like to call:

+        BURST MODE                  AND...
+BOUTIQUE MODE ─────────────────────────────────          ───────────────────────────────── Base44 SDK                                 Anthropic API + Vercel AI SDK One platform, one bill                     You own every layer Ships in hours or days                     Ships in weeks or months Limited control over model calls           Full control over prompts, tools, costs No backend needed                          Thin backend (Hono / Next.js) Great for: security, validation, demos     Great for: security, production, compliance, specfic integration

+The only files that need rewriting in the transition are base44Client.js, AuthContext.jsx, app-params.js, and the three SDK calls inside ChatWindow.jsx.
+Everything else — the architecture, the protocol, the state design — carries over untouched.

 ## Stack

 `React` · `Vite` · `Tailwind CSS` · `framer-motion` · `shadcn/ui` · `Base44` · `Web Speech API` · frontier reasoning model with built-in web search